Poetry

 There and here it’s niggardly.

-Wrapped in its own shawl, Unaware of the damage it’s doing, More akin to sealed shut
+Wrapped in its own shawl, Unaware of the damage

 The honey locked in the comb.